January 24, 2023

 Not too long ago, the 2008 global financial crisis led to a sharp dip in average worker wages, whose effects were still being felt across the world over a decade after the crisis struck.

-Needless to say, the Covid-19 pandemic that has killed over2,154,300 people as of January 26, 2021, and infected over 100 million people in almost every country on earth is most certainly on its way to leaving a lasting economic, political and social legacy.
+Needless to say, the Covid-19 pandemic that has killed over 5.5 million people as of January 18, 2022, and infected over 332 million people in almost every country on earth is most certainly on its way to leaving a lasting economic, political and social legacy.

 The changes in our day-to-day lives forced by the pandemic has accelerated two main workplace trends (remote working and skills-based hiring) and the establishment of a relatively new one (internal hiring).

-The American political commentator and author Thomas Friedman wrote in the New York Times in March that the Covid-19 pandemic had led to a new historical divide: BC and AC — the world before Coronavirus and the world after.
+The American political commentator and author Thomas Friedman wrote in the New York Times that the Covid-19 pandemic had led to a new historical divide: BC and AC — the world before Coronavirus and the world after.

 The past year has proved that he was bang on.
 Let’s take a look at the before and after Coronavirus work-from-home statistics.

 The world has had the technology for remote working for over a decade now.

 Faster, cheaper and widespread internet connections and affordable computer hardware, and a growing number of tools and apps – communication tools such as Zoom, Skype, Slack, Yammer, Figma and ProofHub and file sharing tools such as Google Docs and Dropbox – have been facilitating remote collaboration internally and externally for the past few years.

 Despite this, it took a pandemic for the remote work trend to pick up in a big way.
 At the start of the pandemic, several people working from home for the first time discovered its attendant advantages and disadvantages.